Fintecture/fintecture-sdk-ruby/README.md

 #### Environments

-By default `production` is the initial environment, but you can change to sandbox by doing
+By default `sandbox` is the initial environment, but you can change to sandbox by doing

 ```ruby
 Fintecture.environment = 'sandbox'